JoePolo1/tweeter/README.md

 !["Tweet Length Error"](https://github.com/JoePolo1/tweeter/blob/master/docs/Tweet%20Length%20Error.png)

-Given those conditions pass, the tweet will automatically appear above the second most recent tweet, using the **Magic of the internet.**
+Given those conditions pass, the new tweet will automatically appear above the second most recent tweet, using the **Magic of the internet.**